hashicorp/consul/learn/source/content/consul/getting-started/install.md

 wistia_video_id: pufo7fm8eu
 ---

+EXPERIMENTAL EDIT TO TEST CHERRY PICKING TO A DIFFERENT REPO

 Consul must first be installed on your machine.
 Consul is distributed as a [binary package](https://www.consul.io/downloads.html) for all supported platforms and architectures.
 This page will not cover how to compile Consul from source, but compiling from